miyamo2/r2/README.md

 #### Termination Conditions

-- Request succeeded and no termination condition is specified by `WithTerminationCondition`.
+- Request succeeded and no termination condition is specified by `WithTerminateIf`.
-- Condition that specified in `WithTerminationCondition` is satisfied.
+- Condition that specified in `WithTerminateIf` is satisfied.
 - Response status code is a `4xx Client Error` other than `429: Too Many Request`.
 - Maximum number of requests specified in `WithMaxRequestAttempts` is reached.
 - Exceeds the deadline for the `context.Context` passed in the argument